 Most of the houses are privately owned, some still in the hands of the families who built them.
 As on most of our tours, we have made arrangements for out-of-hours visits to some of the properties.
-The tour is led by Dr Adam

 Castle Howard, engraving c.
 1780.